 Now that you’re aware of how to water new grass seeds for best results, there’s one area that’s often not touched on, that is whether you should water your lawn with hard water or soft water.

-You probably already know the difference between hard and soft water, but to explain briefly, soft water contains fewer minerals than hard water, and only typically appears as a result of water treatments with a water softener.
+You probably already know the difference between hard and soft water, but to explain briefly, soft water contains fewer minerals than hard water, and only typically appears due to water treatments with a water softener.

 Due to its rich mineral content, hard water isn’t safe for use in homes and can cause a variety of issues like stained sinks and bathtubs, scale buildup on plumbing fixtures and appliances, dry skin and hair, and a rise in water bills.